nqmn/adddosdn/dataset_generation/TEST.md

 1.  **Environment Setup:**
     *   **Cleanup:** Clears any previous Mininet instances to ensure a clean slate.
     *   **Tool Verification:** Checks for the presence of all necessary command-line tools (`ryu-manager`, `mn`, `tshark`, `slowhttptest`).
-    *   **Ryu Controller Initialization:** Starts the Ryu SDN controller in the background, logging its output to `output/ryu.log`.
+    *   **Ryu Controller Initialization:** Starts the Ryu SDN controller in the background, logging its output to `test_output/ryu.log`.
     *   **Controller Health Check:** Verifies that the Ryu controller is running and listening on its designated port (6653).
 It also tests a `/hello` endpoint to confirm API responsiveness.
     *   **Mininet Network Creation:** Builds a custom Mininet topology consisting of one OpenFlow switch (`s1`) and six hosts (`h1` to `h6`).
 The switch is connected to the remote Ryu controller.
-Mininet logs are saved to `output/mininet.log`.
+Mininet logs are saved to `test_output/mininet.log`.
     *   **Connectivity Test:** Runs `pingAll` within Mininet to confirm basic network connectivity between all hosts.

 2.  **Traffic Generation Scenario:**
     The script orchestrates a multi-phase traffic generation process, capturing network traffic for each phase into separate PCAP files.
+Unlike `main.py`, `test.py` uses fixed, shorter durations for each phase, making it suitable for quick validation.

     *   **Phase 1: Initialization (5 seconds):** A brief pause before traffic generation begins.
     *   **Phase 2: Normal Traffic (5 seconds):**
-        *   Captures benign traffic to `output/normal.pcap`.
+        *   Captures benign traffic to `test_output/normal.pcap`.
         *   Generates various types of legitimate traffic (ICMP, TCP, UDP, Telnet, SSH, FTP, HTTP) between `h3` and `h5`.
     *   **Phase 3.1: Traditional DDoS Attacks (15 seconds total):**
         | Attack Type | Source | Destination | Affected Plane | Relevance |